jorbDehmel/oak/README.md

-`NAME` is the name of the package. `VERSION` is the version number of the package (For instance, major release 1, minor release 15, path 12 would be `1.15.12`). `DATE` is the date this version was last updated. `SOURCE` is the URL where the package's Git repo can be found. `AUTHOR` is the string which contains all the package author names, separated by commas.
+`NAME` is the name of the package. `VERSION` is the version number of the package (For instance, major release 1, minor release 15, patch 12 would be `1.15.12`). `DATE` is the date this version was last updated. `SOURCE` is the URL where the package's Git repo can be found. `AUTHOR` is the string which contains all the package author names, separated by commas.
 `EMAIL` is the same, but for emails. `ABOUT` is the package